 - Wisdom teeth – Wisdom teeth come in long after your adult teeth and can be problematic—encroaching on needed teeth, causing pain, or only partially erupting.
 We extract wisdom teeth in our dental office or refer you to a specialist who shares our patient-centered focus.

-What You Can Expect During Your Tooth Extraction
+What You Can Expect During Your Tooth Extraction in Durham, NC

 After you and your dentist decide to extract a tooth, our doctors will do everything in their power to make you comfortable.
 Information is key to stress-free treatment, so please ask any questions you may have.
 We are here to help and will gladly address any concerns you may have.